hashir-00/session-scholar/README.md

 ### Backend Integration
 The frontend is designed to work with a Python FastAPI backend that:
-- Handles file uploads and OCR processing
+- Handles file uploads with intelligent image processing and OCR
+- Provides detailed error feedback for image quality and processing issues
 - Generates AI summaries using language models
 - Creates comprehensive quiz content (MCQ, QuickQA, Flashcards)
 - Provides detailed explanations and learning insights
+- Generates additional study materials and content based on note context
-- Manages session-based data storage
+- Manages session-based data storage with automatic cleanup
+- Supports real-time status updates and progress tracking

 ### Adding New Features